 In 2011, the neurologist Ethan Russo published a paper that detailed the effect of terpenes when combined with cannabinoids.
 For some time, it was thought that only THC was the psychoactive chemical worth knowing when it comes to marijuana.

 However, Russo’s research highlighted just how terpenes can both increase and decrease the effects of THC in the body.
-To demonstrate, the ten most terpenes notable are listed below:
+To demonstrate, we list the ten most notable below:

 Secondly, Limonene has been identified as an antidepressant.
 Furthermore, Beta-Caryophyllene, humulene, and pinene are all known for their anti-inflammatory effects.